'West-Coast Artists In Light' Volume 1 and Volume 2

 Additional footage by Razutis in stereoscopic 3D was shot independently in 1996 - 2002 for 3D INSTALLATION DVDs exhibited in 2004 at SENEF, Seoul, Korea; currently excerpts are posted on line as short excerpts on YouTube - XAR3D CHANNEL.

-From approximately 60 hours of interview and location footage, including rare historical footage, a two-part documentary has resulted, created by award-winning video artist, holographic artist, and critic, Al Razutis.
+From approximately 60 hours of interview and location footage, including rare historical footage, a four-part documentary has resulted, created by award-winning video artist, holographic artist, and critic, Al Razutis.

 Principal funding for this documentary video was provided by the Shearwater Foundation and Rosemary Jackson, with a next phase of support by the Shearwater Foundation and Andrew Pepper.